-- Hopper holds 120 lb of wood pellets
+- Hopper capacity: 120 lb of wood pellets

-- Up to 75 h burn time per filling
+- Burn time: Up to 75 hours per filling

-- EPA latest certification means High Efficiency and Low Emissions
+- EPA certified for High Efficiency and Low Emissions

 |Fuel type (12)||Premium Grade Wood Pellets|